 - Who else will be using the shower

-These factors are important when designing your disabled shower, but it’s worth remembering that Age Care Bathrooms have installed thousands of bathrooms over the age and have a wealth of knowledge when it comes to designing and installing disabled showers.
+These factors are important when designing your disabled shower, but it’s worth remembering that Age Care Bathrooms have installed thousands of disabled bathrooms over the years and have a wealth of knowledge when it comes to designing and installing disabled showers.

 What is a Low Level Shower?